catamphetamine/javascript-time-ago/README.md

 [`Intl`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) global object is not required for this library, but it may be required if you choose to use the built-in `twitter` style.

-`Intl` is present in all modern browsers and is absent from some of the old ones: [Internet Explorer 10, Safari 9 and iOS Safari 9.x](http://caniuse.com/#search=intl) (which can be solved using the `Intl` polyfill).
+`Intl` is present in all modern browsers and is absent from some of the old ones: [Internet Explorer 10, Safari 9 and iOS Safari 9.x](http://caniuse.com/#search=intl) (which can be solved using `Intl` polyfill).

 Node.js starting from `0.12` has the `Intl` APIs built-in, but only includes English locale data by default.
-If your app needs to support more locales than English on server side then you'll need to use the `Intl` polyfill.
+If your app needs to support more locales than English on server side then you'll need to use `Intl` polyfill.

+Applying `Intl` polyfill:

 ```
 npm install intl@1.2.4 --save